HumanSignal/label-studio/docs/source/guide/index.md

 pip install label-studio
 ```

-Then launch new project which stores all labeling data in a local directory `my_labeling_project`:
+Then launch a new project which stores all labeling data in a local directory `my_labeling_project`:

 ```bash
 label-studio start my_labeling_project --init
 ```
-The default browser will open automatically at [http://localhost:8200](http://localhost:8200).
+The default browser opens automatically at [http://localhost:8200](http://localhost:8200).

 ### Running with Docker